Devolutions/doc/docs/en/kb/remote-desktop-manager/troubleshooting-articles/unable-export-entries.md

 Validate all the following settings and policies for the export to work.

-1. Validate that these policies are unchecked in ***Help - Diagnostic - Policy*** If they are check follow the [Group Policy](/kb/remote-desktop-manager/how-to-articles/group-policies/) topic to manage them.
+1. Validate that these policies are unchecked in ***Help - Diagnostic - Policy*** If they are checked, see [Apply policies](/kb/remote-desktop-manager/how-to-articles/group-policies/) to manage them.

 * ***Disable the reveal password***
 * ***Remove possibility to see passwords entirely***